 Lifespan | Around 1 year |

-Distribution | In the United States, ranging from Kansas and California to Venezuela and Peru in South America, including the Galápagos Islands. |
+Distribution | In the United States, it ranges from Kansas and California to Venezuela and Peru in South America, including the Galápagos Islands. |

 Habitat | Open areas with sparse foliage |